gauravsingh55/MyGambit/README.md

 # MyGambit

-This repository consists the source code for Chess Android app.
+This repository consists the source code for My Gambit app.

 ## Tools